 2014 – Helping My Clients Get More Traffic Through Blogging

 I may have arrived late to the blogging game, but I was able to quickly rise to the top.
 Towards the beginning of the year, I began creating and running blogs for my existing clients.
 The blogs that I created for my clients continued to grow.
 By the end of the year, the blogs I managed were getting over 3 million monthly unique visitors.
 I was able to replicate the success I had with my personal blog and create a business system around it.
-If you are interested in becoming a client, then please go here to fill out a request for a free consultation with me.

 My company was thriving and my employees were having a great time.
 That Halloween we started a tradition of working together to decorate the entire office for each major holiday.
 It was such a hit that it inspired the entire building to hold an office Christmas decoration contest.
 We won the contest, and everyone in the building got to know one another a little better.

-2015 – Launching The Blog Millionaire Online Course that Reveals My Secret Process
+2015 – Launching The Blog Millionaire Course

 I spent another six months developing a course that laid out a step-by-step process for achieving the same results that my clients pay me up to $100,000 a year for.
 The course was named The Blog Millionaire.
 It broke down my secret process into easy to understand video modules.
 The 13 modules were grouped into three sections; Create, Grow, and Monetize.
 The course was so successful that I had to make people sign up to a waiting list, so that I could make sure I delivered the best of me to everyone that was signing up.
 You can find out more about the course here.